 Ways to save for a home deposit

 Saving for anything can be tough, especially when it’s 20% of the price of a property, so we’ve compiled four simple steps to help you save as much as you can for when you are looking to purchase your next home.

 1. Take a look at your current spending habits: fully assessing your current financial situation and the way you spend your money can give you huge insights into where you need to be more frugal.
-Whether it’s writing up an excel sheet or scrolling through your bank statements, decide which habits are more indulgent than others and assess whether you can reduce them, or cut them completely, so that you’re putting more money aside towards that deposit!
+Whether it’s writing up an excel spreadsheet or scrolling through your bank statements, decide which of your spending habits are more indulgent than others.
+Then, assess whether you can reduce them, or cut them completely, so that you’re putting more money aside towards that deposit!

-2. Create a budget: once you’ve assessed your current spending habits, set a goal and timeframe for your savings and then make changes to your current money managing scheme.
-A good budgeting strategy to follow is the 50/20/30 rule, which allocates 50% of your income to needs (like groceries or electricity bills), 30% to wants (so your little indulgences like friday night drinks with your mates) and 20% to savings (like for your home deposit).
+2. Create a budget: once you’ve assessed your current spending habits, set a goal and timeframe for your savings.
+A good budgeting strategy to follow is the 50/20/30 rule, which allocates 50% of your income to needs (like groceries or electricity bills), 30% to wants (so your little indulgences like Friday night drinks with your mates) and 20% to savings (like for your home deposit).
 With a clear framework like this it may be easier for you to track where your money is going.
 If you need to separate your home deposit savings from your other earnings, you could also open a separate savings account just for it so you have an accurate idea of how your savings is going.
 Similarly, if you need even more of a helping hand with putting money aside, there are plenty of budgeting and saving apps available that can guide you.